 Please answer the following questions to describe how your agency is utilizing technology to improve its FOIA administration and the public's access to information.
-You should also include any additional information that that describes your agency's efforts in this area.
+You should also include any additional information that describes your agency's efforts in this area.

-1. Is your agency leveraging technology to facilitate efficiency in conducting searches, including searches for emails?
-If so, please describe the type of technology used.
-If not, please explain why and please describe the typical search process used instead.
+1. Is your agency leveraging or exploring new technology to facilitate efficiency in its FOIA administration that you have not previously reported?
+If so, please describe the type of technology.